clartaq/cwiki/resources/private/md/Work_Notes.md

 - ~~Keystroke shortcuts.~~ See [[Technical Note on Keyboard Shortcuts]].
 - ~~Fix the damn CSS!~~ See [[Technical Note on the Editor CSS]].
 - ~~Fix the issue with illegal characters in the title.~~ See [[Technical Note on Encoding Page Titles]].
-- Seems like it's getting to be time to split out "commands", "keyboard-shortcuts", and "buttons" into their own namespaces in the editor.
-Getting to be like Java, 25 Nov 2018, 05:37:45 pm.
 - When exiting the editor, the program should check if the page being edited was a seed page.
 If so, it should offer to save it to a file (so I don't forget to do it before erasing the page database for testing or release), 17 Dec 2018, 04:25:32 pm.

+##### Get Rid of a Piece of Global State by Putting the Editor "Dirty Flag" in the Editor State Map, 31 Dec 2018, 03:57:58 pm. #####

+##### Separating Editor Commands into their Own Namespace, 31 Dec 2018, 03:49:02 pm. #####

+Back on 25 Nov 2018, 05:37:45 pm I mentioned that it might be time to split editor commands out into their own namespace.
+That would allow common commands to be used from toolbar buttons and keyboard shortcuts.
+That has now started happening.

 ##### Waiting for the WebSocket to Deliver the Document to the Editor, 29 Dec 2018, 04:01:59 pm. #####